InsightEdge/insightedge-geo-demo-old/docs/docs.md

 You may identify the following architectural questions:
 - how do we handle the various events like order request event or pickup event?
 - how do we compute the price accounting the nearby requests?
-We need an efficient way to execute geospatial queries?
+We need an efficient way to execute geospatial queries.
 - how can we scale technology to run business in many cities, states or countries?